noec764/erpnext/docs/dooks/manufacturing/bill-of-materials.md

 At the heart of the Manufacturing system is the **Bill of Materials** (BOM).
 The **BOM** is a list of all materials (either bought or made) and operations that go into a finished product or sub-Item.
-In Dooks, the component could have its own BOM hence forming a tree of Items with multiple levels.
+In Dokie, the component could have its own BOM hence forming a tree of Items with multiple levels.

 <div class="embed-container">